 One of the simplest ways to turn feedback from your Promoters into a valuable marketing asset is to follow up with an email asking them to go public.

-Instead of only closing the loop with passives and detractors, make an effort to close the loop with all of your customers.
-In many ways, it’s more important to close the loop with a promoter than with a passive, since one is far more motivated to talk about your business than the other.
+Instead of only responding to your Passives and Detractors, make an effort to close the feedback loop with all of your customers.
+In many ways, it’s more important to close the loop with a Promoter than with a Passive, since one is far more motivated to talk about your business than the other.

 After you’ve reviewed a Promoter’s feedback, reach out to them directly and tell them how much you’d appreciate them sharing their thoughts with others:

 - If you’re an upcoming startup with entrenched competitors, ask if they could upvote you on comparison websites like AlternativeTo or G2Crowd.

 - Give them direct links and ask to share their satisfaction on social media.

 - If your product is an iOS, Android or Mac app, ask them to review your product in the App Store, Mac App Store or Google Play Store.

 - Another great “push” is to reward their efforts.
 You can offer your promoters a gift in a form of a free subscription or appealing discount if they complete the goal of sharing their review.

-Over time, the reviews and ratings of your product’s promoters can add up, rewarding you with stronger rankings, more traffic, more downloads, more sales and more revenue.
+Over time, the reviews and ratings of your product’s promoters can add up, rewarding you with stronger rankings, more traffic, more downloads, more sales, and more revenue.
 All it takes is a quick follow-up message to every promoter.
-This can be easily automated by using a Net Promoter Score product.
+This can be easily automated by using a specialized NPS software.